henriess/Henriess.github.io/index.md

 ---
 layout: home
+title: "Home"
 ---

-Tracking of my math and programming progress
+A blog to track my math and programming progress